Skip to main content

 Establish a fixed awakening time

-This helps set your body’s internal clock and enhance the quality of your sleep.
-Try waking up at the same time every day (even on weekends) no matter how well or how poorly you have slept.
-This way your body will begin to get used to a regular sleep rhythm — and you won’t need an alarm clock!
+Help set your body’s internal clock to enhance the quality of your sleep.
+Try waking up at the same time every day (even on weekends), no matter how well or poorly you slept.
+This way, your body will begin to get used to a regular sleep rhythm — and you won’t need an alarm clock!

 Skip the nap

-While napping is a good way to make up for lost sleep, naps can interfere with normal sleep cycles.
-That way, your body will be more tired when it’s bedtime.
+While napping is a good way to make up for lost sleep, naps can interfere with normal sleep cycles, making your body more tired when it’s bedtime.

-Pro Tip: If you need to nap, limit nap times to 15 to 20 minutes in the early afternoon.
-This allows you to pay off your sleep debt without disturbing your natural sleep-wake rhythm.
+Pro Tip: Limiting nap times to 20 minutes in the early afternoon allows you to pay off your sleep debt without disturbing your natural sleep-wake rhythm.

 Get physical

-Pro tip: But be sure to take a walk or run in the late afternoon or early evening for best results and not too close to bedtime.
+Pro tip: For best results, take a walk or run in the late afternoon or early evening, not too close to bedtime.

 Chart your progress

-Use a sleep diary to keep track of your weekly progress to identify what’s working best for you in getting those all-important ZZZs.
+Use a sleep diary to track your weekly progress and identify what works best for you to get those all-important ZZZs.

 Be consistent